 Clayton State’s Woodard selected Peach Belt Conference “Player of the Week” for women’s basketball

-For the season, Woodard is leading the Peach Belt in both steals and assists, and is also ranked fifth in blocked shots and seventh in assist-to-turnover ratio.
-In addition, she is ranked 10th in the nation in steals.
+For the season, Woodard is averaging 11 points and five rebounds a game along with 78 assists, 69 steals and 34 blocked shots.
+She is currently leading the Peach Belt in steals and is third in assists and fourth in blocked shots.
+In addition, Woodard is ranked 10th in the nation in steals.